Marcel-aka-Satum/Compilers/README.md

 Construct a grammar for simple mathematical expressions, operating only on int literals.
 Every expression should end with a semicolon.
 Input files can contain multiple expressions.
 The following operators must be supported:
+### Implemented Functionality
 ```
 • (mandatory) Binary operations +, -, *, and /.
 • (mandatory) Binary operations >, <, and ==.
 • (mandatory) Unary operators + and -.
 • (mandatory) Brackets to overwrite the order of operations.
 • (mandatory) Logical operators &&, ||, and !.
+• (mandatory) Ignore whitespace in code.
+• (mandatory) Constant folding.
+• (mandatory) Construction and using the ast.
-• (optional) Binary operator %.
+• (optional) Modulo operator %.
 • (optional) Comparison operators >=, <=, and !=.
 ```
-All of the above are implementend in our grammar.
+All of the above are implementend in our compiler   .

 #### 2.2 Abstract Syntax Tree
 You should construct an explicit AST from the Concrete Syntax Tree (CST) generated